ctg123/ctg-site/content/project/optimizing-a-flask-api-microservice-with-kubernetes/index.md

 ### Prerequisites for development on a local machine

 Install the following python libraries using pip located in the `requirements.txt` file in the `payment-app` directory.
-You will have Flask running locally on your machine before deploying Docker images to Kubernetes.
+You will have Flask running locally on your machine prior to deploying the Docker image to Kubernetes.

 ```shell
 $ cd ansible-kops/payment-app